polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 your development machine on localhost, you can use [the following URL to invoke your endpoint](http://localhost:55247/magic/modules/tutorials/hello-world).

-The first parts of its extension, the _"get"_ parts, declares that our file is an HTTP GET endpoint, which we can invoke using the GET verb.
+The first parts of the file extension, the _"get"_ parts, declares that our file is an HTTP GET endpoint, which we can invoke using the GET verb.
 The last parts, the _".hl"_ extension, declares that this is a Hyperlambda file, making the Hyperlambda parser kick in and transform it to a lambda object.
 The lambda object is then evaluated, and whatever it returns, is